How to Find, Count & Fill Missing Values in Excel

 Final output after using the fill series feature

-• Following a similar procedure for the rest of the cities will return you the output as follows.
+• Following a similar procedure for the rest of the cities will return the output as follows.

 Completed result after using the fill series feature for rest of the missing valuesRead More: How to Fill Missing Values in Excel